Sing With Us

 Sing either “Silent Night” or “O Canada” while being accompanied by the piano, as well as a few other vocal exercises.

 Complete a short music literacy assessment.
 This is to determine which music literacy class your singer will join.

-Please bring a completed PMCC Vocal Assessment Form along with a picture.
+Please complete the PMCC Audition Request Form and bring along with a picture.
 This helps our staff put a face to a name.
 The audition fee is $25.
 Cash or cheque made out to PMCC.

 Vocal Assessment Day!

 On the day of your vocal assessment, you will be greeted by a PMCC staff person or a parent volunteer.
 During the actual assessment, parents are briefed in more detail about the choir and are given the opportunity to ask questions.

 Children and youth who have a vocal assessment with the Pacific Mennonite Children’s Choir will be given the results of their assessment by email in the following week.